cdbtc/Scroll/README.md

 # Scroll
-Smart Contracts for Begginers on Scroll
+Smart Contracts for Beginners on Scroll